Skip to main content

 Problem

-According to the 2020 Census, 4.1 million (9 percent), of rural Americans are Hispanic/Latino.
-Rural communities of U.S.- and foreign-born Hispanics/Latinos face stressors from immigration policies that can be detrimental to their physical and mental health.
-However, to date, there is little data on the potential negative effects of these policies on rural Latino mental health and health care access.
-One reason why may be that rural adults, especially those who have low incomes, are foreign-born, do not speak English, and/or do not have a permanent address, are hard to sample and interview.
+According to the 2020 Census, 4.1 million (nine percent), of rural Americans are Hispanic/Latino.
+Rural U.S.- and foreign-born Hispanics/Latinos and their communities face stressors driven by immigration policies that can be detrimental to their physical and mental health.
+However, to date, there is little data on these potential negative effects.
+One reason why data is lacking may be that rural adults—especially those who have low incomes, are foreign-born, do not speak English, and/or do not have a permanent address—are hard to sample and interview.

-Understanding the impact of these policies at the county level can be used to inform health policy and develop community-specific interventions to support whole-person health.
+Understanding the experiences and perspectives of these rural Hispanics/Latinos at the county level can help inform health policy and develop community-specific interventions to support whole-person health.

 Solution